 What ages are the trips appropriate for?

 We have different rafting trips and kayak courses that will enable you to find a trip that will fit almost any age.
 The following is a quick look at our offerings and their different age requirements.
 For more information on a particular trip or course, follow the link for the appropriate trip:

-The multi-day Salmon River Trip is appropriate for children 5 years old and up.
+The multi-day Main Salmon River Idaho Rafting Trip is appropriate for children 7 years old and up.

-The multi-day Owyhee River Trip is appropriate for children 10 years old and up
+The multi-day Owyhee River Rafting Trip is appropriate for children 10 years old and up

-We do not have an upper age limit, as we believe everyone should get the chance to experience the adventure of white water rafting.
+We do not have an upper age limit, as we believe everyone should get the chance to experience the adventure of white water rafting and kayaking.

 Why should I choose Wet Planet?

 Wet Planet is committed to making sure that the time you spend with us both on and off the river exceeds your expectations.
 From our river options to our equipment choices, the ease of our reservations process to the amenities for guests at our headquarters, the staff you talk to on the phone to the guides and instructors you paddle with on the river, we are currently setting the standard for the commercial whitewater industry in the Pacific Northwest.
 There are so many reasons to choose Wet Planet that we have a whole section of our site dedicated to this question.
 To learn more, see Why Wet Planet.